 What can I eat and drink?

 Bainbridge Island is has a reputation for offering a fine culinary experience and the offerings at the Grand Old 4th are no exception.
 The day starts out with a hearty pancake breakfast.
-The Street Fair boasts more than 20 food vendors.
+The Street Fair boasts several food vendors.
 International cuisine is well represented, with Peruvian, Thai, Asian fusion, Bavarian, Vietnamese, and Middle Eastern choices.

 Other traditional fair favorites include hamburgers, hot dogs, barbecue, bagels, tamales, elephant ears, corn dogs, Philly steak, vegetarian options, funnel cakes, ice cream, baked goods, kettle corn, strawberry shortcake and cotton candy.
 Soft drinks, lemonade and other juices, sno-cones and bottled water are available from many food vendors.